finos/legend/installers/charmed-operators.md

 ## Accessing the studio dashboard

-You should now be able to access the Legend Studio dashboard at:
+You should now be able to access the Legend Studio dashboard at `<studio_ip>:8080/studio`

-`<studio_ip>:8080/studio`